 The bonus babies left Seattle immediately and reported to spring training in Havana.
 Rickey wanted to maximize the novelty of identical twins playing on the same team and informed Eddie that he was to become an infielder.
 “I have never played in the infield in my life,” the center fielder confessed, “but Mr. Rickey wants Johnny and me to play together so I’ll have to learn.”20 The rookies flew to the Bucs’ minor-league camp at Brunswick, Georgia, to begin the conversion.
 Eddie was to play shortstop, Johnny second base.

-The O’Briens were the first twins in major-league history to play for the same team.
+The O’Briens were the first twins in major-league history to play for the same team since Red Shannon and Joe Shannon appeared in one game together in 1915.
 Manager Fred Haney brought the newbies along slowly.
 Eddie appeared as a pinch-runner in his first four major-league games, and finally saw action in the field and at the plate in a May 27 doubleheader.
 He collected his first hit and stolen base off Steve Ridzik, but also made two errors.
 The same day, he and his brother were ordered to take their US Army physical exams.21 On June 7 the O’Briens appeared together in the starting lineup for the first time.
 From then until September 2, they were the Pirates’ primary keystone tandem.

 Haney was generous in his assessment of the youngsters.
 “The O’Brien kids have done a fine job defensively.
 In a couple of years, they should be finished ball players, but the Army probably will interrupt before that time.”22 As the season progressed, local sportswriters were not as kind.
 “The O’Briens were handling the key infield spots and the Pirates were going down with disgusting regularity,” wrote one.
 “Both started kicking the ball around, couldn’t hold throws and were out of position on numerous occasions.”23 All told, Eddie committed 23 errors at shortstop in 81 games.
 At the plate, he averaged .238 with five doubles, three triples, and an on-base plus slugging percentage (OPS) of .569 in his rookie year.